-Entities which import finished fuel into a state from abroad for local consumption are considered Prime Suppliers and must complete form 782C.
+The most recent list of prime suppliers published by EIA identified 85 entities supplying fuel to the Northeast and Mid-Atlantic states, with many entities supplying to multiple states.
+Entities that import finished fuel into a state from abroad for local consumption are considered Prime Suppliers and must complete form 782C.
 All refiners are to report all of their end use sales to non-refiners on form 782C.
-According to the FAQs for EIA form 782c, dyed off-road fuel is included in the Prime Supplier reported numbers and it is not tracked separately from undyed diesel, while there is a separate reporting line for No. 2 fuel oil (heating oil).122 Even though it is not a transportation fuel, No. 2 fuel oil is included in Figure 10, for comparison.
+According to the FAQs for EIA form 782c, dyed off-road fuel is included in the Prime Supplier reported numbers and it is not tracked separately from undyed diesel, while there is a separate reporting line for No. 2 fuel oil (heating oil).
+Even though it is not a transportation fuel, No. 2 fuel oil is included in Figure 10, for comparison.